 There are many issues with thinking.
-Young and vigorous minds seek to grow but have two competing modern-virtues of intellect.
+It seems as if young and vigorous minds seek to grow, but they have two modern-virtues of intellect competing within them.
 The rivalry of these ideas dismantles progress of self.
 First is an inherent disregard for all statements and attitudes deemed phony or fake.
 Second is a socially-reinforced stigma against anything approximating self-depreciation, out of a fear of lost self-esteem.

 Together, the youth of today are caught between two ends, which cancel one another out.
 For if they state what they think they know, they are decried as pompous.
 Yet, if they boldly claim they know nothing, they are encouraged to think more highly of themselves.
 Together, we have a generation who thinks greatly of themselves without any forum to be challenged or grown.
 They fear the social rejection which comes from seeming too confident, so they do not speak what they believe.
 They fear the socially-instilled drive to reject their own room to grow, so they do not believe what they speak.